Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

     email -> and the email
 ```

-We can simply convert this skeleton to the JSON-y syntax GraphQL expects:
+We can convert this skeleton to the JSON-y syntax GraphQL expects:

 ```js
 {